sfotm/sfotm.github.io/_posts/2019-10-29-books-ive-read.markdown

 **The Picture of Dorian Gray** went unexpectedly well for me.
 I went into it feeling as though I signed up for an adventure that took place in the world of **Pride and Prejudice**, a book that I failed to read to completion in high school, partially because I didn't enjoy reading as much as I do now, and partially because I found it all rather hard to relate to.
 To wit, I didn't have high expectations for this book, even though I expected it to be well-written and meaningful on some level.

 Instead, it was a great read - I don't want to spoil much of this book because it goes in unexpected directions, espescially at first.
-Essentially, it becomes the story of a man wrestling with the well-being of his soul.
+Essentially, it becomes the story of a man wrestling with the well-being of his soul after succumbing to the influence of a man that could be said to represent temptation.

 ## January